tradingstrategy-ai/web3-ethereum-defi/docs/source/tutorials/live-swap.rst

 - This example runs on free Polygon JSON-RPC nodes, you do not need any self-hosted or commercial node service providers.

-- This is an modified example of `read-uniswap-v2-pairs-and-swaps.py` to support chain reorganisations, thus suitable for live event reading.
+- This is an modified example of `read-uniswap-v2-pairs-and-swaps.py` to gracefully handle  chain reorganisations, thus the code is suitable for live event reading.
+It should also support low quality JSON-RPC nodes that may give different replies between API requests.

 - It will print out live trade events for Uniswap v2 compatible exchange.